 On their return to Denpasar Airport, they are advised by Jetstar staff that their booking has been cancelled and they are banned from the airline.
 Dieson isn’t happy with the outcome and the red mist of entitlement begins to fog his decision-making abilities.

-“Fuck this shit”, Dieson contacts the highest court in Australia: A Current Affair.
+“Fark this shit”, Dieson contacts the highest court in Australia: A Current Affair.
 He tells the “journalists” that he and his family are stranded in Bali because of the ash cloud of toddler intolerance.

+He chooses a slightly biased version of events knowing ACA has less interest in the truth than Pinnochio’s GF while he’s giving her one of his famous nose jobs.
 “These dogs cancelled out flight cos our youngin’ kicked off, he’s just a kid ay.”

 You should never bluff when playing the victim card and just one truthful statement, and a bit of footage from the airline makes Dieson look like the creepy crawly at the bottom of the knuckle-dragger gene pool.